DCAN-Labs/hbcd-docs/docs/faq.md

 <div class="notification-collapsible-content">
 <p>In the HBCD Study, <i>all</i> data are collected under the child’s subject ID, even when provided by the birth parent or another caregiver.
 This is because most information collected from caregivers pertains to the child.</p>

 <p>To help identify who provided the information, the <b>source</b> component in the table name may be helpful, as it typically indicates whether the data came from the caregiver, child, or another source.
-However, the meaning of source is not consistent across instruments - please see Phenotype BIDS Data &gt; <a href="../datacuration/phenotypes/#instrument-file-naming-conventions">Instrument File Naming Conventions</a> for details.</p>
+However, the meaning of source is not consistent across all instruments at this time - please see Phenotype BIDS Data &gt; <a href="../datacuration/phenotypes/#instrument-file-naming-conventions">Instrument File Naming Conventions</a> for details.</p>
 </div>
 </p>